ethannguyen-uts/trackwise-frontend/README.md

 ## Introduction

 Have you ever been to a Woolworths and seen things you want to purchase that are not on Sale?
-You may say to yourself that you will buy it next time or you may buy it anyway.
-Well, in both cases they are so frustrating to you :( Don't worry, we will solve those problems for you.
-Introducing TrackWise, a tracker price app that sets an alert on your favorite product & notifies you when prices drop.
-Enjoy buying things you need as soon as they are on sale
+What would you do in those situations?
+You may turn it off and wait for the next time or you may have to buy it anyway.
+Well, we probably have an unpleasant feeling in both cases.
+To solve that problem, we developed Trackwise - a price tracker app that allows you to sets an alert on your favorite product & notifies you when prices drop.
+Enjoy buying things you need as soon as they are on Sale!

 This is the single web page frontend for Track Wise App.
-If you want to visit the backend, please follow this [link](https://github.com/ethannguyen-uts/trackwise-backend/)
+If you want to visit the backend, please follow this [link](https://github.com/ethannguyen-uts/trackwise-backend/).

 ## Technologies

 - React
-- NextJs
+- NextJS
 - Urql Client
 - Graphql Code Generator
 - Typescript